COVESA/iot-event-analytics/docs/README.md

 Talents encapsulate the data demand for a functional processing unit.
 Each Talent just has to define its required as well as offered data and services results.
 How a request or a reply reaches the consumer is managed by  at least one __Instance-Manager__ core talent.
 This enables the concept of non-blocking channeling ([compare](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html)) IO.

-Each passed data ollows a __request-reply__ ([compare](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html)), not a request-response integration ([compare](https://www.enterpriseintegrationpatterns.com/patterns/messaging/EncapsulatedSynchronousIntegration.html)), communication style.
+Each passed data follows a __request-reply__ ([compare](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html)), not a request-response integration ([compare](https://www.enterpriseintegrationpatterns.com/patterns/messaging/EncapsulatedSynchronousIntegration.html)), communication style.

 By doing so the orchestration is __fault tolerant__ and __high available__, providing full flexibility for __redundancy concepts__ e.g. easily managing off- and online situations, as well as across distributed environmental nodes e.g. across multiple embedded devices and clouds.